 Aroma Housewares 20 Cup Cooked (10 cup uncooked) Digital Rice Cooker

-In a frying pan on high heat place a couple of tablespoons of olive oil and allow it to warm up.
-Once ready add in the pork tenderloin and cook until done.
+In a frying pan on high heat, place a couple of tablespoons of olive oil and allow it to warm up.
+Once warm, add in the pork tenderloin and cook until done.

 Slice up your green onions.